rauc/rauc/docs/basic.rst

 A very important step when installing an update is to determine the correct mapping from the images that are contained in a RAUC bundle to the slots that are defined on the target system.
-The updated must also assure to select an inactive slot, and not accidently a slot the system currently runs from.
+The updated must also assure to select an inactive slot, and not accidentally a slot the system currently runs from.

 For this mapping, RAUC allows to define different *slot classes*.